Electrochemical characterization tool selector

 We are proud to collaborate with Bio-Logic to offer the Biologic SP-200 potentiostat as our recommended potentiostat for electrochemistry experiments.
 Hummingbird Scientific’s multi-modal set of electrochemistry characterization tools and Bio-Logic’s potentiostat can be used in combination for corrosion experiments, electro-catalysis, electrolysis, and battery and photovoltaic research.Edit

 Replicating bulk electrochemistry data in TEM

-Hummingbird Scientific’s newest Generation V in-situ liquid-electrochemistry holder allows researchers for the first time to fully replicate bulk-level electrochemical details inside the transmission electron microscope.
-A newly developed hardware system allows quantitative measurements of electrochemical processes with details showing the complete cycle of the bulk.
+Hummingbird Scientific’s newest Generation V in-situ liquid-electrochemistry TEM holder allows researchers for the first time to fully replicate bulk-level electrochemical details inside the transmission electron microscope.
+A newly developed hardware and cells allows quantitative measurements of electrochemical processes with details showing the complete electrochemical cycle, replicating the data of bulk samples.